 Current environmental issues affecting the Barbadian or Bajan (colloquial) people: pollution of coastal waters from waste disposal by ships; soil erosion; illegal solid waste disposal threatens contamination of aquifers.

-Google maps Barbados
+Google Maps Barbados

 The capital and other divisions